 - Sasha E. Stanton, MD, PhD, assistant member (Physician profile)

 - Matthew H Taylor, MD, assistant member (Physician profile)

 - Eric Tran, PhD, associate member

 - Walter J. Urba, MD, PhD, member

 - Andrew D. Weinberg, PhD, member, Judith Ann Hartmann Endowed Chair for the Laboratory of Basic Immunology

 - Di Wen, PhD, assistant member

-- Kristina H. Young, MD, PhD, assistant member (Physician profile)
+- Kristina H. Young, MD, PhD, associate member (Physician profile)

 Our clinical research brings discoveries made in the lab to the patient’s bedside through clinical trials and a team approach to cancer therapy.
 We have a proven track record of investigator-initiated, cooperative group and industry-sponsored clinical trials.